ianmorgan/graph-store/docs/gettingStarted.md

 format.
 The examples here are all based on the [Star Wars](https://github.com/apollographql/starwars-server/blob/master/data/swapiSchema.js) schema from the GraphQL demos.

-By default the service will start with a version of the star wars schema, and this can be viewed with
+By default the service will start with a version of the star wars schema with some default data.
+This can be viewed with

 ```bash
 curl -X GET http://localhost:7002/schema